o-charts/manuals/oernc_en_US.md

 - Normally you can install every chart you buy in 2 *systems* or more (see chart details).
 We name *assigments* to these allowed systems.

-- You can use either simultaneously all your assigments or you can save one to be used in case your main *system* dies or you have to make changes which may kill your license.
+- You can use either simultaneously all your assigments or you can save one to be used in case your main *system* dies or you have to make changes on it which may kill your license.

 - *System* is the combination of hardware and OS.
 If any of these items changes, your system will be presented as a new one, you will lose your license and you will have to use a free assigment.

-- Your license should survive to any OS, OpenCPN or plugin update but if you reinstall your OS, even with the same OS, you will lose your license.
+- Your license should survive to any OS, OpenCPN or plugin update but if you reinstall your OS, even with the same OS in the same hardware, you will lose your license.

 - If you have consumed all your assigments and you want to install your chart in a new system, you will have to buy the charts again.